cfmarques/rd_challenge_rails_app/README.md

 ### System dependencies
 - Ruby 2.4.2.
 It's recommended an installation from RVM (https://rvm.io/);
 - Postgres 10.1.
 It's recommended an installation from a package manager, such as brew, apt-get, etc;
+- Bundler.
+After install ruby you can run gem install bundler to install it.

 ### Getting Started
 After downloading or cloning this repository, at the command prompt run the commands: